Functional classification of metabolic networks: Robustness of metabolic Grassmann distances to genetic variations

+To calculate the metabolic Grassmann distances, we compute basis vectors for the right nullspace using an SVD-based nullspace function derived from the \textsc{LinearAlgebra.jl} package in \textsc{Julia}~\cite{Bezanson2017} (Appendix~\ref{sec:num-stability}), omitting columns and rows of zeros which correspond to nonexistent processes and metabolites, respectively.
+The left nullspace of the matrix is obtained by calculating the right nullspace of the transposed matrix $M^\intercal$.
+To keep all basis vectors across networks of the same dimension we enter zeros in indices that corresponding to those nonexistent processes and metabolites.
+For the Jaccard distance, we look at lists of chemical/transport processes $S$ and $T$ and compute:

+Here $\#$ is the set cardinality function which counts the number of elements in the set.

-\subsection{Robustness of metabolic Grassmann distances to genetic variations}
+\section{Robustness of metabolic Grassmann distances to genetic variations}

-To illustrate the robustness of the Grassmann distances to genetic perturbations in the form of gene knockouts (KO), we use the AGORA2 metabolic network of the model organism \textit{E. coli} K-12 MG1655.
-We perform single gene deletions on the genome-scale network by evaluating gene-protein-reaction (GPR) rules that describe the mapping from gene presence to reaction presence \cite{Heinken2023}.
+To illustrate the robustness of the Grassmann distances to genetic perturbations in the form of gene knockouts (KOs), we use the AGORA2 metabolic network of the model organism \textit{E. coli} K-12 MG1655.
+Genome-scale metabolic reconstructions, such as those in AGORA2, contain gene-protein-reaction (GPR) rules which are mapping from the presence of genes to the presence of metabolic processes ~\cite{Heinken2023}.
+An \textit{in silico} single gene knockout is obtained by evaluating these GPR rules with all other genes present and identifying which metabolic processes are as a result absent in the knockout.
 This allows us to obtain 389 unique networks corresponding to these deletions where a specific network may correspond to many single gene KOs.
-Of these KOs, $\sim$ 82\% are computationally viable; they admit nonzero biomass flux in complete media with all possible external chemical inputs (SI).
-Furthermore, two-dimensional embeddings of the metabolic distance matrices, via stochastic gradient descent multidimensional scaling (sgd-MDS), demonstrate that the metrics considered here are capable of distinguishing computationally viable and unviable networks with the L-Grassmann distance attaining the best performance (SI).
+We assess network viability with flux balance analysis (FBA) and minimization of metabolic adjustment (MOMA) using methods available in the \textsc{COBRA Toolbox}~\cite{Heirendt2019} with \textsc{Gurobi v12.0.3}~\cite{gurobi}.
+A network is deemed to be viable \textit{in silico} if it realizes a nonzero biomass flux in a flux distribution obtained from FBA or MOMA.
+Of these KOs, $\sim$82\% are computationally viable; they admit nonzero biomass flux in complete media with all possible external chemical inputs [Fig.~\ref{fig:ecoli-ko-viability}].
+Furthermore, two-dimensional embeddings of the metabolic distance matrices, via stochastic gradient descent multidimensional scaling (sgd-MDS, Appendix~\ref{sec:sgd-MDS}), demonstrate that the metrics considered here are capable of distinguishing computationally viable and unviable networks with the L-Grassmann distance on open networks attaining the best performance [Fig.~\ref{fig:ecoli-ko-viability}].